-- 1. Ensure that each child's file have a listing of persons authorized to collect the child, an attendance record and assessment reports. - 2.
-Ensure that each personnel record list the person's qualifications and a medical certificate of health. - 3.
-Ensure that the daily register of children indicate the person that is responsible for their supervision.
+- 1. Ensure that each child's file have a photograph of the child, a medical report, an accident and incident report form, an attendance record and assessment reports. - 2.
+Ensure that each personnel record does not list the person's qualifications. - 3.
+Ensure that the daily register of the children indicate the person that is responsible for their supervision. - 4.
+Report physical changes to the Early Childhood Commission.

-Six (6) months to:
+And six (6) months to:

-1. Ensure that there are records of inspection by the Fire and Public Health Departments.
+1. Ensure that documents are available to indicate that the requirements of the Public Health Department have been met.